BobbyMcWho/vscode-exercism/README.md

 **Does this extension intend to replace the website?**

-No, the purpose of this tool is to supplement the website.
-Furthermore, there is no public api that provides access to profile information, making it extremely difficult to replicate online features.
+No, the purpose of this extension is to supplement the website.

 **Why can't I view my profile information?
 Why is my progress not synced with exercism.io?**

-As mentioned above, there is no available api that supports that functionality.
+There is no available api that supports that functionality.
 Please read or subscribe to [#4087](https://github.com/exercism/exercism/issues/4087) for more information.

 ## License